-To support the professional development of doctoral students, the School of Criminal Justice offers annual monetary support for student travel to scholarly conferences.
-Any Ph.D. student presenting a paper at a major national or international conference (American Society of Criminology, Academy of Criminal Justice Sciences, European Society of Criminology, others on approval) will be eligible for \$500 in travel funds, contingent on the following criteria:
+To support the professional development of doctoral students, the School of Criminal Justice offers annual monetary support for student travel to scholarly conferences, contingent upon school resources.
+Any Ph.D. student presenting a paper at a major national or international conference (American Society of Criminology, Academy of Criminal Justice Sciences, European Society of Criminology, others on approval) will be eligible for up to \$500 in travel funds annually in years in which funds are available, contingent on the following criteria:

-To be eligible for funding, students must have their abstract reviewed and approved either by a faculty mentor or by the Research Committee, and the abstract must be emailed to the Chair of the Research Committee prior to the conference submission deadline.
+To be eligible for funding, students must have their abstract reviewed and approved by a faculty mentor, and the abstract must be emailed to the Chair of the Research and Professional Development Committee prior to the conference submission deadline.
 The email should cc the faculty mentor who reviewed and signed off on the abstract.
-Students who wish to have the Research Committee review their proposals in lieu of a faculty mentor should email a copy of the abstract to the Chair of the Research Committee at least two weeks prior to the submission deadline, to give the Research Committee appropriate time to review.
+Students who wish to have the Research Committee review their proposals in lieu of a faculty mentor should email a copy of the abstract to the Chair of the Research and Professional Development Committee at least two weeks prior to the submission deadline, to give the Research and Professional Development Committee appropriate time to review.
 Students are responsible for identifying and adhering to these deadlines.

-The student must also present the paper in a practice session at SCJ, to be scheduled by the Research Committee.
-ASC Practice Talks will be scheduled each year.
-Students who receive funding to present at another conference are responsible for identifying and adhering to the deadline, and providing the Chair of the Research Committee with notification six weeks prior to the conference, in order to schedule a practice presentation.
+The student must also present the paper in a practice session at SCJ.
+For ASC papers, this will normally be part of a scheduled ASC Practice Talk session, organized by the Research and Professional Development Committee, typically in October.
+Students who receive funding to present at another conference are responsible for identifying and adhering to the deadline, and providing the Chair of the Research and Professional Development Committee with notification six weeks prior to the conference, in order to schedule a practice presentation.

-Each student is eligible for a total of \$500 in travel money per year.
+Each student may be eligible for a total of up to \$500 in conference travel money per year, contingent upon school resources.
 These funds can be split among presentations at multiple conferences, with the policies above applying for each presentation at each conference.

-First year doctoral students will receive \$500 to attend the American Society of Criminology meetings, without the expectation that they present a paper.
-They will be expected to attend the Rutgers Reception held annually at the conference.
+First year doctoral students may be eligible for a total of up to \$500 to attend the American Society of Criminology meetings, without the expectation that they present a paper, contingent upon school resources.
+Funded students will be expected to attend the Rutgers Reception held annually at the conference.